MatzeLopi/c4everyone/README.md

 - STL Algorithms

 ### Week 5
+Only the exam was done in this week
 - Exam

 ### Week 6 Start of Course B

+Week 6 started course B of the last leg of the Course.
+This week covered:
 - Deeper dive into the STL
 - Deep dive into container types
 - Deep dive into iterator types and their differences